 What is the appeal of a car club?

 The cost of owning a car can really add up.
-Insurance, servicing, tax and parking permits to name but a few.
+Insurance, servicing, company car tax and parking permits to name but a few.
 Yet for most of the time that car is parked up, not being used but costing you money.

 With a car club you have access to a choice of new cars and vans parked in an area where you live or work, available 24 hours a day, seven days a week, 365 days of the year.